|SHORT HISTORY: Following is

 - Sikar, site of a

-palace, namely the Madho Niwas Palace, the estate
+fort and a palace, namely the Madho Niwas Palace,

 - Kasli, founded by